-- Improve and acquire more exposure to and education about diversity- related focal areas, particularly the connections between diversity, learning and social environment.
+- Improve and acquire more exposure to and education about diversity-related focal areas, particularly the connections between diversity, learning, and social environments.

-- Assist admissions and other offices'/programs' efforts in recruitment and persistence goals aimed to create a more diverse environment.
+- Assist admissions and other offices and academic programs in their recruitment efforts and goals to create a more diverse environment.

 - Create a multi-level mentoring program for students of color, designed to increase academic success and social/personal development.
-The multiple levels include faculty/staff, SJFC ALANA and other students, and high school students from historically underrepresented groups.
+The multiple levels include faculty and staff, Fisher ALANA and other students, and high school students from historically underrepresented groups.

 - Create a mentoring program to develop leadership skills among students of color to constructively channel their concerns/issues for the betterment of the campus social climate.